Premises Liability

 There is no good outcome when a head injury occurs.
 Recognizing the severity and long-term implications of the injury, Jarve Granato Starr obtained a $2.7 million recovery for our client.

 Slips, trips, falls and other premise-related accidents are quite common but can be difficult to prove.
 To win these cases, the injured must prove either that the property owner created the dangerous condition that led to the accident, or that the property owner knew or should have known of the dangerous condition or failed to warn of the hazard or remedy the condition.
 The challenge is proving when a hazard first appeared.
 Photographs of the scene taken soon after the accident are invaluable.
 Regardless, photographs should be taken as soon as possible to preserve any potential evidence.
-JKGS attorneys have considerable experience in these negligence cases and provide solid advice to you.
+JGS attorneys have considerable experience in these negligence cases and provide solid advice to you.

 In many cases, getting photographs of the hazardous condition can be problematic.
 Ice melts, puddles dry leaving no evidence they were ever there.
 You should observe the accident area carefully and include details in your accident report.
 Remember, by law it is your burden to prove that the defendant knew or should have known the conditions were dangerous.